dku-plant-futures/dku-plant-futures.github.io/guide.markdown

 ### :green_salad: Second Floor

-Now there is a salad bar on the second floor from which you can choose vegetarian ingredients.
+There is now a salad bar on the second floor from which you can choose vegetarian ingredients.
 Note that among the three sauces provided, only the oil and vinegar dressing (油醋汁) is vegan.

-At the Teppanyaki section, occasionally your can find fried tofu.
+At the Teppanyaki section, you can occasionally find fried tofu.
 Check the [menu](#the-menus) for more details.

 ### :sandwich: First/Ground Floor

-From Aug 26, 2024, hotpot with tomato-base vegetarian soup is available on the first floor.
+From Aug 26, 2024, hotpot with tomato-based *vegan* soup is available on the first floor.

-Baguette bread available on this floor is diary-free and egg-free, while the bagel bread contains egg.
-The vegetarian sandwich may include cheese and diary-based sauce, but a vegetables-only version can be requested.
-Oat diary is available as a substitute for diary in coffee, at an additional cost of 2 yuan.
+Baguette bread available on this floor is dairy-free and egg-free, while the bagel bread contains egg.
+The vegetarian sandwich may include cheese and dairy-based sauce, but a vegetables-only version can be requested.
+Oat milk is available as a substitute for dairy in coffee, at an additional cost of 2 yuan.

 The salad section now also sells fruit and vegetable cups.